helm/charts/incubator/azuremonitor-containers/README.md

 Starting with chart version 2.0.0, chart will create a CRD (healthstates.azmon.container.insights) in kube-system namespace.
 This is used by the agent for cluster health monitoring.
 ## Container Runtime(s)

-Starting with chart version 2.7.0, chart will support Container Runtime Interface(CRI) compatiable runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.
+Starting with chart version 2.7.0, chart will support Container Runtime Interface(CRI) compatible runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.

 ## Configuring Proxy Endpoint